-Spiro Theodore Agnew
+Spiro Theodore

-was the 39th vice president of the United
+was the 39th Vice President of the United

-Richard M. Nixon's
+Richard M. Nixon,

-This also made the
+This made the

 Vietnam

-problems to deal with.
-Although it
+War one of Agnew's problems to deal with.
+Although, it

-was more the opponents of this war
+was more the American opponents of this war

 Agnew had a problem with.